Forestvap/topwholesale/README.md

 #### root
 These commands only work out of your root directory.

-$ npm install
-$ npm run build --- Runs the full Angular build and minification process.
-Use this for building for a deployment.
 $ npm start

+- $ `npm install`
+- $ `npm run build --- Runs the full Angular build and minification process.
+Use this for building for a deployment.`
+- $ `npm start`
-Open http://localhost:4000/ in your browser
+- Open `http://localhost:4000/` in your browser